FluxML/Flux3D.jl/README.md

 ## Citation

-If you use this software as a part of your research or teaching, please cite this github repository.
-For convenience, we have also provided the bibtex entry in the form of `CITATION.bib` file.
+If you use this software as a part of your research or teaching, please cite this GitHub repository.
+For convenience, we have also provided the BibTeX entry in the form of `CITATION.bib` file.

 ```
 @misc{Suthar2020,